 Adverse events should be reported.
-Reporting forms and information can be found at: www.mhra.gov.uk/yellowcard or search for MHRA Yellow Card in the Google Play or Apple App Store.
+Reporting forms and information can be found at: In the UK: www.mhra.gov.uk/yellowcard or search for MHRA Yellow Card in the Google Play or Apple App Store Adverse events should also be reported to the Sanofi Drug Safety department on Tel: 0800 0902314.
+Alternatively, send via email to